yegeniy/yegeniy.github.io/README.md

 pss \* | (podcast semantic search) A question answered with a little RAG and a lot of transcripts. ghostrAIder\* | A novel novel writer that stays focused thanks to some prompt engineering.
-[quip][4] | (quickly use interpolated prompts) A templated prompting technique for power users, from `ghostrAIder`.
+[quip][4] | (quickly use interpolated prompts) A templated prompting technique for power users, from `ghostrAIder`. mathventure \* | A technique to help precocious young book readers want to practice arithmetics.

 [0]: https://yegeniy.github.io/resume
 [1]: https://yegeniy.github.io/hydrocarmandias